canonical/maas/docs/man/maas.8.rst

 maas
 ----

-USAGE
+Usage
 ^^^^^

 maas  [-h, --help] createsuperuser | changepassword | shell

-DESCRIPTION
+Description
 ^^^^^^^^^^^

 The `maas` command is part of Canonical's Metal As A Service software.
 It is derived from and can be used similarly to the `django-admin` command, and must be run with root privileges.

 For the end user, there are only three subcommands of interest.

 **createsuperuser**
   This subcommand is used to create a superuser for the MAAS install.
 The suggested username is "root".
 This command usually only needs to be run when installing MAAS for the first time.

 **changepassword**